Gornitzky & Co.

 Gornitzky & Co., is a law firm in Israel.
-Its offices are in Tel Aviv, and it has a branch in Herzlia Pituach.
+Its office is in Tel Aviv.
 The firm was established in 1938 by Israel Gornitzky.
 It is headed by Pinhas Rubin and co-managed by Lior Porat and Kfir Yadgar.

 The firm represents major banks in Israel and abroad; investment companies; housing and construction companies; hi-tech and telecommunications companies; insurance companies; hotel and tourism companies.
 The firm has also represented the Israeli government.